MorganWade/DTP-GC-Project/README.md

 ## References

 * Hargreaves et al (2017) Genome sequence of a diabetes-prone rodent reveals a mutation hotspot around the ParaHox gene cluster.
 PNAS 114 (29) 7677-7682. https://doi.org/10.1073/pnas.1702930114

+## Extras
+* For more information of the larger context of this project, check out: http://theconversation.com/introducing-dark-dna-the-phenomenon-that-could-change-how-we-think-about-evolution-82867